Italy: Kayaking the Amalfi Coast

 I push on, another thirty minutes to Montepertuso.
 My calves are done in, and I forgo the stairs down to Positano and take a bus.
 In Positano, slurping a slushy lemon granita is the perfect way to settle back into the human world after my hike in the realm of the falcons and the Gods.

 Many travelers on this coast use the buses in lieu of rental cars or private drivers.
 The buses are easy to negotiate, however in high season they are extremely crowded.
 An alternate option is to have your hotel arrange for a taxi.
-To find a rental car in Italy, get in touch with Alamo, who have low prices and great service.

 Do-it-yourself kayaks can be rented from Piccoletto at One Fire in Praiano or if you prefer to be taken on a kayak excursion, check out Mariella’s operation at Positano’s Fornillo Beach.